doofin/dl4j-scala/README.md

 Deep learning in scala with dl4j and cuda.
 Currenly contains a CNN example for mnist data set

 # run
-Assume you have installed sbt,then
+Assume you have installed sbt,and have mnist data set under `./mnist_png/training/` ,which contains 10 sub folder with 10 classes of handwriting number,which contains individual image file like png.This can be downloaded from https://github.com/myleott/mnist_png

+then

     sbt
     jvm/run